MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 ---
-description: "Learn more about: Building reliable and secure apps in C++ by applying NISTIR 8397 guidelines."
+description: "Learn more about: Building reliable and secure programs by applying NISTIR 8397 guidelines."
-title: Build reliable and secure apps in C++ ms.date: 09/07/2023 ms.topic: "conceptual"
+title: Build reliable and secure programs ms.date: 09/07/2023 ms.topic: "conceptual"
 ---